hal9ai/awesome-dataviz/README.md

 - [PNChart](https://github.com/kevinzhow/PNChart) - A simple and beautiful chart lib used in Piner and CoinsMan.
 - [ios-charts](https://github.com/danielgindi/ios-charts) -  iOS port of MPAndroidChart.
 You can create charts for both platforms with very similar code.

-## Android tools
+## Python tools
-- [HelloCharts](https://github.com/lecho/hellocharts-android) - Charting library for Android compatible with API 8+.
+- [bokeh](http://bokeh.pydata.org/) - Interactive Web Plotting for Python.
+- [matplotlib](http://matplotlib.org/) - A python 2D plotting library.
-- [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - A powerful & easy to use chart library.
+- [pygal](http://pygal.org/) - A dynamic SVG charting library.
+- [seaborn](http://stanford.edu/~mwaskom/software/seaborn/) - A library for making attractive and informative statistical graphics.

 ## Ruby tools
 - [Chartkick](https://github.com/ankane/chartkick) - Create beautiful JavaScript charts with one line of Ruby.

 ## Other tools
-Tools that are not tied to a particular programming language.
+Tools that are not tied to a particular platform or language.

 - [Lightning](http://lightning-viz.org/) - A data-visualization server providing API-based access to reproducible, web-based, interactive visualizations.
 - [RAW](http://raw.densitydesign.org/) - Create web visualizations from CSV or Excel files.